Start your Editing Program Application.

 For the Substantive Editing Course (ELANG 410):

-Students must formally enroll in the editing program to be given permission before enrolling in ELang 350 and ELang 410R.
+Students must formally enroll in the editing program before they can enroll in ELang 350 and ELang 410R.

-ELang 350 and ELang 410R may be taken concurrently, but we recommend taking ELang 350 before 410Rfirst;.
-DigHT 230 may be taken in any semester (except concurrently withbefore taking ELang 430R), but we recommend taking it shortly before taking ELang 430R unless you plan to actively regularly use the programs taught in DigHT 230 in the interim before taking 430R.
+ELang 350 and ELang 410R may be taken concurrently, but we recommend taking ELang 350 before 410R DigHT 230 may be taken any semester prior to taking ELang 430R, but we recommend taking it shortly before taking ELang 430R unless you plan to regularly use the software programs taught in DigHT 230 during the interim.

-This sequence of courses can be cut to a minimum ofcompleted in four semesters by taking ELang 223 (or Ling 201) the first semester, ELang 322 and ELang 325 the second semester, ELang 350 and ELang 410R in the third semester, and taking DigHT 230 in one of semesters one through three, and ELang 430R the fourth semester.
+This sequence of courses can be completed in four semesters by taking ELang 223 (or Ling 201) the first semester, ELang 322 and ELang 325 the second semester, ELang 350 and ELang 410R in the third semester, DigHT 230 in one of semesters one through three, and ELang 430R the fourth semester.